Axelpuff/zhuangziJS/roadmap.md

 * UI:

   * Bottom panel: big **孟子 / Mèngzǐ**, key terms (e.g. xing, sprouts, human nature), and 1–2 sentence blurb.

+* Code should be in main.js, with minor modifications in philosophers.js for target positions
+1. Refactor global state to hold focus/unfocused state and focused philosopher
+  * (Perhaps a hover_focus state as well)
+  * Need a transition bool to prevent normal interactions when state is changing
+2. On clicking Mencius, transitioning = true, focus = true, move relevant orbs (Mencius, Confucius, Mozi, Gaozi, Yang Zhu) into position in center, other orbs disappear
+3. Pane shows up on right side with information
+4. Keywords show up on left
+5. X button on top right of pane that goes back to neutral view

+Scope restrictions:
+* For now, panels are just plain gray with white text

+Stop at 6:30 to get dinner - 1 hour after that, should be done
+* Ended up taking much more time: until 10:20, without the proper orb rearrangements

 ### 5. Xunzi perspective (1.5–2h) – **Pre-presentation**